Caja Oblatos C.F.D.

-Caja Oblatos C.F.D. is a football club that plays in the Liga Premier – Serie B. It is based in Tonalá, Mexico.
+Caja Oblatos C.F.D. is a Mexican football club that plays in the Liga Premier – Serie B, the third level division of Mexican football.
+It is based in Tonalá, Jalisco.

 History

-The origins of the team go back to a football training center owned by a credit union in Guadalajara, in 2019 it enrolled in the Liga TDP, the last professional category of Mexican football.
+The origins of the club go back to a football training center owned by a credit union in Guadalajara, Jalisco, in 2019 it enrolled in the Tercera División de México, the bottom professional category of Mexican football.
 Since its foundation, the team had an irregular performance in the league, without being able to qualify for the promotion play-off on any occasion.

 On June 30, 2023, the team entered the Liga Premier – Serie B through an expansion franchise to increase the number of teams participating in that league.